 Recently a band called The Vintage Chimps in the UK started claiming the song, saying they labeled it Ween to grab publicity (the header above is the only shot I could find of them).
 Unfortunately, it worked so well that Ween got all the publicity.
 The real title is either ‘Western Skies’ or ‘Kim,’ depending on who you ask.
 Frankly, I like ‘Zoloft.’

-Regardless of its actual origin, it’s a great song, and its popularity is a testament to the fact that however much we may love a good story, in the end the art is more important than the artist.
+Regardless of its actual origin, it’s a great song, and its popularity is a testament to the fact that however much we may love a good story, the art is more important than the artist.
 I listened to it looking down over the Pacific ocean, utterly alone, on my very first flight to Taiwan.
 I was scared, and it soothed me.
 In the end, that’s all that matters.
 May it soothe you too.

 “Kim… take us to your western skies…”